manoharkade70-ai/Retail-Business-Intelligence-Dashboard/README.md

 # 💡 Key Business Insights

+### Overall Business Performance

+The business generated approximately $12.64M in sales and $1.47M in profit, resulting in an overall profit margin of 11.61%.

+Although the business is profitable overall, the analysis identified several areas of weak profitability across regions, products, and customers.

 ### Sales and Profit Growth

 The business shows an overall upward trend in sales and profit across the analyzed years.